Learn everything about umask value. What is umask value? What is the best default umask? How to set it up in Linux and Unix? & How to calculate umask?

 If you are not good at remembering numbers and want to avoid octal notation, then you can define umask with permission letters too.
 Syntex will be as below :

-Here, we set umask with defining permissions at user, group and owner level (500).
+Here, we set umask with defining permissions at the user, group, and owner level (500).
 Notice that there is no space in between but permissions are separated by commas.